 In other words — you’re already a pretty good speaker.
 You verbalized your business dream and it became a reality.
 Speaking propelled the early stages of your success, and it can help with the next step.

 Where are you going?
 Maybe it is time to achieve that next step for your enterprise, getting your message out there — to amplify your visibility and give your brand a boost.

 A surefire way to promote yourself and business, is to get out there and talk about it.
 Events are attended by audiences with a vested interest in the subject you will be speaking about: a concentrated audience of people in the same field as you who will all be interested in what you have to say.
-Additionally, if you speak to 50 people in the audience and they have only one conversation about who they saw speaking that’s 100 people you’ve reached.
-The chances are they will tell more than one, and with social media and video streaming the audience is far greater than the sum of the people sitting in the room.
+Additionally, if you speak to 50 people in the audience and they each have only one conversation about who they saw speaking, that’s 100 people you’ve reached.
+Knock it out of the park and the chances are they will tell more than one, and with social media and video streaming the audience is far greater than the sum of the people sitting in the room.

-And when you do take the decision to speak publically, it won’t just be you and your SME that will benefit.
+And when you do take the decision to speak publicly, it won’t just be you and your SME that will benefit.

 Are you tired of seeing the same kind of speaker or panel at every event you go to, sitting up there on stage wheeling out the same dusty talking points?
 You know that you could do it better.